thiagotw/pfSense-Suricata-IDS-IPS-ntopng/README.md

 # pfSense & Suricata IDS/IPS Lab
 I built this lab to gain practical experience configuring and managing a firewall and IDS/IPS, specifically to understand how network threats are detected, logged, and prevented in real time.
 I began by experimenting with firewall rules in pfSense to understand how traffic is allowed or denied.
 Once I was comfortable with that, I moved on to configuring alerts and blocking suspicious traffic using Suricata.
-My goal was to become comfortable navigating alert logs, tuning rule sets, and simulating real-world traffic to better understand how security teams monitor and respond to potential intrusions.
+My goal was to become comfortable navigating alert logs, tuning rule sets, and simulating real-world traffic to better understand how to monitor and respond to potential intrusions.

 ## Tools & Technologies Used